-I decided to try the combination of the frankincense with a trio of mint oils, instead of just one.
+I use a combination of frankincense with a trio of mint oils, instead of just one.
 The wintergreen is one that is frequently used for pain and it works so well for inflammation (it’s an affordable substitute for Birch essential oil).

 That way, it has time all night to work on me while I am still, but during the day it stays put, whereas the oils don’t stay as long.
 They still work well, don’t get me wrong, but this is another way to utilize them for deep pain relief.

 If you’re looking for a natural pain relief product that works, try making this DIY Natural Pain Relief Balm!
 And be sure to let us know how you like it with a rating and by sharing it with your friends.

 DIY Natural Pain Relief Balm with Frankincense & Mint Essential Oils

-- Once the beeswax is clear and melted, add in the coconut oil.
-Then, measure out the sweet almond oil and add it to the mix as well.
+- Once the beeswax is clear and melted, add the coconut oil and sweet almond oil to the beeswax, and stir frequently until melted.